cloudmesh-community/fa18-523-60/paper/paper.md

 uploaded as CSV), JSON, SQLite, BigQuery, and other [@www-kaggle-datasets].
 Other file formats constitute PNG imagery files, NPZ specialty file formats , as well as complex hierarchical data formats like HDF5 [@www-kaggle-datasets].
-Kaggle also supports archives, in other words, “files compressed using the ZIP file format as well as other common archive formats like 7z” [@www-kaggle-datasets].
+Kaggle also supports archives, in other words, "files compressed using the ZIP file format as well as other common archive formats like 7z" [@www-kaggle-datasets].
 The datasets are organized in a list on the Datasets webpage, and can be filtered in a few different ways: by searching a common term in the search bar; by choosing the dataset type from the drop-down menu; by choosing the dataset size; and/or by choosing one of the available tags in the Tags submenu.
-“Tags are added by dataset owners to indicate the topic of the dataset”, as well as techniques that can be used to explore the dataset (e.g., “classification”), “or the type of the data itself (e.g., “text data”) “ [@www-kaggle-datasets].
+“Tags are added by dataset owners to indicate the topic of the dataset”, as well as techniques that can be used to explore the dataset (e.g., *classification*), "or the type of the data itself (e.g., *text data*)" [@www-kaggle-datasets].

 To easily obtain those datasets, Kaggle offers their newly created Public API option to its users.
 API stands for “Application Programming